Bhimananda Tanti: Political career

-In the 2001 Assam Legislative Assembly election, Tanti received 40043 votes, 51.28% of the total vote and he defeated his nearest opponent by 22579 votes.
+In the 2001 Assam Legislative Assembly election, Tanti received 40043 votes, 51.28% of the total vote, defeating his nearest opponent by 22579 votes.

 In the 2006 Assam Legislative Assembly election Tanti was again the Indian National Congress candidate for Rangapara.
 He received 31065 votes, coming second and losing to BJP candidate Abhjit Hazarika.

 In 2009, sitting AGP MLA Joseph Toppo was elected to the Lok Sabha which triggered a by-election in Dhekiajuli.
 Tanti was the Indian National Congress candidate for the constituency and defeated his nearest competitor by over 21000 votes.

 Instead of seeking reelection in Dhekiajuli, in the 2011 Assam Legislative Assembly election Tanti instead sought the Rangapara constituency.
 He received 40364 votes, 40.32% of the total vote and he again became Member of Assam Legislative Assembly for Rangapara.
 On 6 June 2011, Tanti was elected uncontested as Deputy Speaker of Assam Legislative Assembly.
 There were 6 nominations from Congress and none from the opposition.

 In the 2016 Assam Legislative Assembly election, Tanti sought reelection.
 He received 28606 votes, 24.35% of the total vote.
 He lost to BJP candidate Pallab Lochan Das by 22991 votes.